 The Company has a proven track record of innovation and building new brands and is committed to maintaining its position as a leading innovator.
-To that end, the Company continually tests new hard seltzers, beers, hard ciders, distilled spirits and other alcohol beverages and may sell them under various brand labels for evaluation of drinker interest.
+To that end, the Company continually tests new alcohol beverages and may sell them under various brand labels for evaluation of drinker interest.
 The Boston Brewery, the Milton Brewery and the Orchard, along with its other larger breweries and brewery tap rooms spend significant time ideating, testing and developing alcohol beverages for the Company's potential future commercial development and evaluating ingredients and process improvements for existing beverages.